smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 whose IBM i definition fields do not match any registered combination of values will be ignored by the LSAM and allowed to start normally.
-Jobs that do match one of the combinations of values registered in the LSAM\'s Job Tracking Parameters master file will be selected for processing as a tracked or queued job in whichever OpCon Schedule was registered along with the IBM i job definition parameters.
+Jobs that do match one of the combinations of values registered in the LSAM's Job Tracking Parameters master file will be selected for processing as a tracked or queued job in whichever OpCon Schedule was registered along with the IBM i job definition parameters.